spectrocloud/librarium/docs/docs-content/enterprise-version/system-management/ssl-certificate-management.md

 - Ensure the certificate is created for the custom domain name you specified for your Palette installation.
 If you did not specify a custom domain name, the certificate must be created for the Palette system console's IP address.
-You can also specify a load balancer's IP address if you are using a load balancer to access Palette .
+You can also specify a load balancer's IP address if you are using a load balancer to access Palette.

+- Additionally, you should install kubectl locally.
+Use the Kubernetes [Install Tools](https://kubernetes.io/docs/tasks/tools/) page for further guidance.

 ## Enablement